gVien/patient-care-api/README.md

 # patient-care-api

 An API to get patient care providers data.
 This API follows best practices with versioning, which is currently `v1`.
 See documentation to get the data.
+There is a client side to consume the API.

+###### Technologies used
+1. Front End: Angular, HTML, CSS/Sass, Gulp, Bower, and some others
+2. Back End: Rails to power the API

 #### Getting Started